MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

 ### Import an existing app

-Follow the steps to import and manage your existing app in the Developer Portal.
+Follow the steps to import and manage your existing app in the Developer Portal:

-1. In the Developer Portal, select **Apps** from the left pane.
+1. Select **Apps** from the left pane of the Developer Portal.
 1. Select **Import App**.

    :::image type="content" source="../../assets/images/tdp/import-app.png" alt-text="The screenshot show how to import your existing app in Developer Portal for Teams to manage your apps." lightbox="../../assets/images/tdp/import-app.png":::